-To verify your basic settings, complete the following steps:
+To verify your basic settings, follow these steps:

-- a) In Citrix Studio, set the Enable logging, Logon, and Logoff policies to Enabled. - b) Log on to a VDA and run gpupdate /force as an administrator.

-- c) Log off and log back on to the VDA. - d) Gotothe default log file path, C:\Windows\System32\Logfiles\UserProfileManager , open the pm.log file, look for logon events, and verify that the following messages are present:
+- 1. After Profile Management is configured, log on to a VDA and run gpupdate /force as an administrator. - 2.
+Log off and log back on to the VDA. - 3.
+Go to the default log file path, C:\Windows\System32\Logfiles\UserProfileManager, open the pm.log file, look for logon events and verify that the following messages are present:

 '''

-1 Starting logon processing...

-2 Finished logon processing successfully in [s]:

-3 <!--NeedCopy-->
+"Starting logon processing..."

 '''

+"Finished logon processing successfully in [s]: "